-We have an active research pipeline across oncology, inflammatory and infectious diseases
+We have an active research pipeline across oncology, inflammatory and infectious diseases.
+Include breath analysis using the cloud-connected SpiroNose into your clinical research project.

 To demonstrate that breath signals are useful as biomarkers for diagnosis, they had to be tested at the time of diagnosis and in the intended use population.
 Multiple clinical centres embraced this concept and tested thousands of patients (with and without an established clinical diagnosis) in a real-world setting, in the BreathCloud study.
 We now know that the BreathBase Solution makes the assessment of the most probable diagnosis possible.